peteroupc/peteroupc.github.io/graphics.md

 #### 3-D graphics

 - The _PC 99 System Design Guide_ sections 14.27 to 14.34 gives guidelines on 3-D graphics support for PCs to be launched in 1999.
-This challenge recommends the writing of software that performs as well as hardware meeting such guidelines, except for the screen resolution, frame rate, and double buffering requirements.
+This challenge recommends the writing of game software with graphics performance as good as hardware meeting such guidelines, except for the screen resolution, frame rate, and double buffering requirements.
 - An application may choose to support stencil buffers, bump mapping, environment mapping, and three- or four-texture blending, but these are borderline pre-2000 graphics capabilities.
 - For years earlier than 1999, some of the 3-D capabilities mentioned in the specification (such as texture blending) might not be typical.
 - This specification allows for: